A Melbourne man has pleaded guilty to a $79 million dollar home loan fraud conspiracy.

 Ahmed entered a guilty plea to conspiring with Najam Shah, 55, and Aizaz Hassan, 34, to defraud financial institutions through the provision of false documents in support of loan applications submitted on behalf of Myra clients between about December 2009 and December 2011.

-The conspiracy involved the creation of false documents, including payslips, bank statements, citizenship documents and statutory declarations, submitted in support of at least 350 loan applications to numerous financial institutions, including the Commonwealth Bank, Westpac, St George Bank, Bankwest, Bank of Adelaide, ANZ
+The conspiracy involved the creation of false documents, including payslips, bank statements, citizenship documents and statutory declarations, submitted in support of at least 350 loan applications to numerous financial institutions, including the Commonwealth Bank, Westpac, St George Bank, Bankwest, Bank of Adelaide, ANZ, Bank of Queensland

 , Choice Home Loans

-, National Australia Bank, Pepper Homeloans and Suncorp Bank
+, Citibank, National Australia Bank, Pepper Homeloans and Suncorp Bank

 Ahmed was originally arrested on 19 December 2014 before fronting court this week.
 He has now been granted bail before he is due to appear at a sentencing hearing in the County Court at Melbourne on 16 April 2015.